vvlooking/research-impact/website/data-cleaning-crosswalk.md

 ## Run the Standardization Script

-Run the standardization script to split the affiliations_key into individual affiliation strings, match those strings against "institution_aliases.csv", retrieve canonical names and identifiers from "institutions.csv", produce a standardized Excel file, and produce a new "unmatched_affiliations.csv" file.
+Run the standardization script to split the affiliations_key into individual affiliation strings, match those strings against `institution_aliases.csv`, retrieve canonical names and identifiers from `institutions.csv`, produce a standardized Excel file, and produce a new `unmatched_affiliations.csv` file.

 ## Review the Matching Rate